use-init/init/readme.md

 ### Major components:

 * Grunt: MIT license
-* HTML5 Boilerplate: Public Domain
+* HTML5 Boilerplate: MIT license
 * jQuery: MIT/GPL license
 * Modernizr: MIT/BSD license
-* Normalize.css: Public Domain
+* Normalize.css: MIT license

 ### Everything that has been developed by the contributors to this project: